emmajanedrews/base-template/_drafts/the-importance-of-professional-real-estate-photography.md

 {% include youtube.html %}

-Professional photography is an incredibly important part of marketing your home listing.
+<center>Professional photography is an incredibly important part of marketing your home listing.</center>

 During online home searches, people are obviously drawn to the listings with the best pictures.